valeriupredoi/bgcval2/README.md

-A sample yaml exists in `input_yml/comparison_analysis_template.yml`, which can be adapted to additional analysis.
+A sample yaml exists in `input_yml/comparison_analysis_template.yml`, which can be adapted to additional analyses.